 Description:

-Cities across America are passing ordinances that prevent the fossil fuel industry from building or expanding fossil fuel operations within their municipalities through land-use ordinances.
-These laws predominantly target fossil fuel storage and transport, oil and gas exploration and development, and new export facilities for coal, oil, gas, and their derivatives.
-Some of these restrictions take the form of temporary moratoriums (urgency measures), such as in Hoquiam WA, Broomfield CO, and Vancouver WA.
-These moratoriums are often readopted; in such cases the cities utilize the time periods created by these moratoriums to research the effect of banning new fossil fuel facilities or to draft new zoning regulations.
-It should be noted that few of these ordinances force existing facilities to shut down (with the notable exception of Richmond CA).
+Los Angeles, California; Baltimore, Maryland; Portland, Oregon; Vancouver, Washington; and other cities across America are passing ordinances that prevent the fossil fuel industry from building or expanding fossil fuel operations within their municipalities.
+These laws, typically zoning or land use ordinances, predominantly target fossil fuel storage and transport, oil and gas exploration and development, and new export facilities for coal, oil, gas, and their derivatives.
+Some of these restrictions take the form of temporary moratoriums (urgency measures), such as in Hoquiam, Washington; Broomfield, Colorado; and Vancouver, Washington.
+These moratoriums are often renewed before long term policies are adopted.
+Cities can utilize the time periods created by these moratoriums to research the effects of banning new fossil fuel facilities or to draft new zoning regulations.
+It should be noted that some cities are also passing ordinances that phase out existing operations, with Los Angeles and Richmond, California representative of those cities acting to do so.

-Many similar temporary moratoriums & zoning ordinances have been passed by showing the detrimental effects created by fossil fuels for the general public.
-The most commonly effective justification for these ordinances is concern over public health, e.g., air pollution, discharges to bodies of water, worker and community safety.
-Depending on how much opposition arises from fossil fuel companies and their allies, the process of amending or creating a zoning ordinance has taken as little as 6 months and as long as 6 years.
+Many temporary moratoriums and zoning ordinances have been passed by clearly showing the detrimental effects created by fossil fuels for the general public, particularly in LA.
+The most commonly effective justification for these ordinances is concern over public health in respect to air pollution, water contamination, and the safety of local workers and nearby communities.
+Depending on the intensity of opposition posed by fossil fuel companies and their allies, the process of amending or creating a zoning ordinance has historically taken between six months and six years.

 Goal: Restrict fossil fuel infrastructure development (industrial scale facilities), e.g., drilling, refining, processing, storage, shipping.